 -LiteralPath string[]

-Path to the items.
+Path to the items that receive the additional content.
 No wildcards.

 The value is used exactly as typed.